Lower School (Grades K-5)

 Our most important goal in first grade is to help build Christian character in our students so they will become the Christian leaders who will change our world for the cause of Christ.
 We work to help our students to become independent and responsible young people who take on a more active role in the academic process.

 Our grade level verse is Matthew 6:33, “But seek first his kingdom and his righteousness, and all these things will given you as well.
 Each of our first grade classrooms has a theme.
-Mrs. Buckner’s class theme is “Out of This World.
-Mrs. Dennis’ classroom theme is “Under the Sea.
-Mrs. Rabb’s theme is “American Patriotism.
+Mrs. Black’s class theme is “Sweet Shop.”
+Mrs. Dennis’ classroom theme is “Under the Sea.”
+Mrs. Rabb’s theme is “American Patriotism.”

 - Missions: The children participate in the chapel offering each week where they hear testimony and see videos of how their offerings are used to help missionaries around the world with outreach projects such as the Project Christmas Child boxes.
 Our first graders were encouraged to do chores around their homes to earn their own money to help World Vision.
 With the money earned this year, we were able to purchase two goats and four chickens for a village in Africa through the World Vision program.